 Use the links below to jump to the answer you're looking for.

 - Q1: I've forgotten my database username or password - what should I do?

-- Q2: My database acount has been locked - what should I do?
+- Q2: My database account has been locked - what should I do?

-- Q4: What do I do if a patient did not attend (DNA) their follow-up visit, or if they've been discharged?
+- Q3: What do I do if a patient did not attend (DNA) their follow-up visit, or if they have been discharged?

-- Q5: What is the 14-day edit window and how do I close it?
+- Q4: What is the 14-day edit window and how do I close it?

-- Q6: How do I enter drug doses?
+- Q5: How do I enter drug doses?

-- Q7: How do I indicate a dose change for a biologic or conventional therapy?
+- Q7: How do I indicate a dose/frequency change for a biologic or conventional therapy?

 If you've forgotten your password, you can use the Forgotten Password page on our database.
 Enter your username and a new password will be emailed to you.
 If the email doesn't arrive within a couple of minutes, please check your spam/junk folder.

 - Passwords must include a number and a special character (such as !"£$%^&*()_+) - please copy and paste the new password from the email to ensure it is entered correctly.